“You aren't just what you eat. You are

 Some time after my husband’s death I experienced what Matthew Sanford, a paraplegic yogi, describes as “Post Traumatic Growth”.
 I was determined to understand the mechanisms that feed cancer growth, to understand how and why the body reacts as it does, and to discern the aptitude that we have to unlock our healing potential using the keys that nutrition can provide.

 In 2006, I began my journey to understanding food and nutrition, taking courses in Anatomy and Physiology, Chemistry and Organic Chemistry, Psychology and Nutrition.
-I attended Bauman College, and became a certified Nutrition Educator (CNE), followed by a program at the Institute of Integrative Nutrition (IIN), where I became a Certified Holistic Health Coach (CHHC).
-I then went back to Bauman, and earned a degree as a Certified Nutrition Counselor (CNC).
-Today, I’m working towards a Masters of Science in Human Nutrition and Functional Medicine (MSHNFM) through the University of Western States, and supplement my knowledge through the Integrative Health Symposium, the Institute of Functional Medicine, and many seminars conducted by the renowned Dr. Kharrazian among others.
+I attended Bauman College, and became a certified Nutrition Educator (CNE), followed by a program at the Institute for Integrative Nutrition (IIN), where I became a Certified Holistic Health Coach (CHHC).
+I then went back to Bauman, and earned the designation of Certified Nutrition Counselor (CNC).
+I have a Masters of Science in Human Nutrition and Functional Medicine (MSN) from the University of Western States, and I continually supplement my knowledge through the Integrative Health Symposium, the Institute for Functional Medicine, and many seminars conducted by the renowned Dr. Datis Kharrazian among others.

 My personal and educational experience has led me to believe in three core principles: that each person has the unique capability to heal and thrive, that a person cannot heal without examining why they’re hurting, and that it’s important to always ask yourself “What’s going on in there?”

-I put these beliefs into practice in both my own and my family’s life, as well as in the lives of the clients and staff that I work with at Replenish.
-At Replenish we counsel others to foster the changes that stimulate rejuvenation.
+I put these beliefs into practice in both my own and my family’s life, as well as in the lives of the clients and staff that I work with at Functional Nutrition Alliance .
+At Functional Nutrition Alliance we counsel others to foster the changes that stimulate rejuvenation.
 Using food and supplemental therapies, we work from the core of the body to heal the gut, balance hormones, and support the detoxification of organs.Our intent is to educate about the physiological imbalances that may cause undesirable symptoms, while also teaching about the empowering aspects of food for healing.
 We believe that the body yearns to heal itself, and by using comprehensive nutrition therapy, we hope to help you uncover your own inner resources.

-My interest in sharing what I’ve learned has culminated in the creation of not only Replenish, but also our online store, Replenish Me, and my training for health professionals, Holistic Nutrition Lab, a comprehensive on-line curriculum for holistic practitioners including digestive, immune, urinary, endocrine, nervous and reproductive intensives.
+My interest in sharing what I’ve learned has culminated in the creation of not only FxNA, but also our online supplement store, Replenish Me, and my training for health professionals, Holistic Nutrition Lab, a comprehensive online curriculum for holistic practitioners including digestive, immune, urinary, endocrine, nervous and reproductive intensives.
 In this program, hundreds of holistic health practitioners join together virtually to gain a deeper understanding of the physiology behind their work and the tools with which to deliver them to their clients.